-Leng has undergraduate double majors in Psychology and Social Work and a graduate MSW degree in the concentration of Mental Health and Substance Abuse from the University of Wisconsin-Madison.
+Leng has undergraduate double majors in Psychology and Social Work and a MSW in the concentration of Mental Health and Substance Abuse from the University of Wisconsin-Madison.
 Leng is a Hmong therapist, practicing in Milwaukee, WI under an LCSW and is a dual clinician with Substance Abuse Specialty Authorization.
-Leng further specializes in serving the Hmong community, as well other refugee groups, who struggles with mental health and AODA challenges.
-Leng oversees the Refugee Mental Health program and has over 10 years of experience doing therapy and substance abuse counseling.
+Leng works with clients from all background but specializes in serving the Hmong community, as well other refugee groups, who struggles with mental health and AODA challenges.
+Leng has over 13 years of clinical experience, is a clinical supervisor, and oversees the Refugee Mental Health program at Sebastian Family.

 Aaron Pressie is a Clinical Substance Abuse Counselor (CSAC).
 He received his undergraduate degree from UW-Milwaukee and his graduate degree in Community Mental Health from Trinity College of Vermont.
 Aaron provides individual and family counseling, and mental health consultation to schools.
 His interests include working with children and families who have been affected by substance abuse and mental health issues, as well parent education issues.
 Aaron is a strong advocate of cognitive behavioral counseling, motivational enhancement therapy, Adlerian counseling practice, and culturally competent mental health services.
 Aaron serves on the advisory board of the Serenity Inn, AODA residential placement and has supervised multiple treatment programs in Milwaukee and Connecticut.